Infinia Dog Food receives the Advisor’s top rating of 5 stars.

 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-Judging by its ingredients alone, Infinia appears to be an above-average dry dog food.
+Judging by its ingredients alone, Infinia Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.